Tacos, taquitos and tostadas – where to find the best Mexican food in Brisbane

 El Torito, West End: Those seeking a truly homemade Mexican experience best make tracks to El Torito, a family-run restaurant that has been feeding West Enders since 1996.
 Built on a foundation of traditional Mexican dishes like chilaquiles and chochinita pibil, eventually more well-known eats like burritos, chimichangas and fajitas came to join the menu – meaning there is something for everyone.
 As for the drinks, the authenticity carries over – margaritas, micheladas and horchata can be found flowing here.

 California Native, Coorparoo: Considering they share a border (and a penchant for amazing food), the fusion of Californian and Mexican cuisine was pretty much inevitable – and one spot where you can get your hands on the fruits of this union is California Native.
-Starters like baja fish tacos, beef taquitos and charred elotes make way for mains of Mojave barbecued half-chicken, wagyu japaleno cheeseburgers and seared salmon with romesco sauce.
+Starters like empanadas, beef taquitos and charred elotes make way for mains of Baja fish tacos, wagyu japaleno cheeseburgers and seared salmon with romesco sauce.

 Comuna Cantina, Brisbane City and Everton Park: While it might not be a straight-up Mexican eatery, don’t dismiss Comuna Cantina – this lively eatery draws inspiration from all over South and Central America.
 Starters like grilled corn, guacamole and tacos hint to the menu’s Mexican influence, while heartier options like nachos, quesadillas and burritos have all been given a pan-Latin spin.
 Be sure to check out the crazy cocktails – there’s a dedicated section for margs, of course.